Halifax Loans Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system optimises the way you can demonstrate to lender panels that you are, and can stay fully compliant with their instructions, with alerts on Halifax Loans’s changes.
-Even though using the tool is not a prerequisite for Halifax Loans , demonstrating you can remain up to date with Halifax Loans’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, protect your firm’s panel standing.
+This system is the only way you can prove to lender panels that you are, and can stay fully compliant with their requirements, with automatic updates on Halifax Loans’s changes.
+Even though using COMPLETIONmonitor is not a prerequisite for Halifax Loans , demonstrating you can stay up to date with Halifax Loans’s Handbook requirements is an excellent support to your panel application and, just as importantly, safeguard your firm’s panel status.

-COMPLETIONmonitor generates real-time alerts, automatically produces compliance and CQS reports, and will increase your firm's efficiency.
-In addition it is user friendly, cost-effective and, for some firms, results in reduced PII premiums.
+COMPLETIONmonitor generates real-time alerts, automatically produces regulatory and CQS reports, and will improve your firm's efficiency.
+It is also user friendly, cost-effective and, for many firms, leads to a PII saving.

 Find a Law Firm approved by Halifax Loans

-Mortgage companies frequently vary their requirements.
+Lenders often change their requirements.
 The UK Finance Lenders’ Handbook requirements from Halifax Loans are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes